top of page

 SHARPLESS-HENDLER ICE CREAM

-The Sharpless-Hendler Ice Cream Company began in 1919 in Wilmington, Delaware, and grew to include a manufacturing plant in Baltimore, Maryland.
-It started in an old city garage in Wilmington but later purchased a $200,000 ($3.5 mil in 2023) 4-story building as its plant.
+The Sharpless-Hendler Ice Cream Company began in 1919 in Wilmington, Delaware, and later established a manufacturing plant in Baltimore, Maryland.
+It started in an old city garage in Wilmington, but later purchased a $200,000 ($3.5 mil in 2023) 4-story building as its plant.
 Pennock served as a company director, but his son Caspar Sharpless was the long-standing president.
-It was sold to Borden's Dairy in the early 1940s.
+The company was sold to Borden's Dairy in the early 1940s.

 Sharpless Ice Cream plant in Wilmington, DE in 1919, photo from personal collection / Advertisement in The News Journal (Wilmington, DE) on 24 September 1931 / Advertisement courtesy of OldWilmington.net